 It's very likely that you will not get perfectly long spirals right away, so don't get frustrated.
 You will also sacrifice quite a few lemons in the process, but they can still be used for fresh juice.
 If you're determined and patient, the perfect spirals will come to you.

 Create a Horse's Neck With a Kick

-Knob Creek has put an interesting twist on this drink and it is one you may want to try.
-Their Horse's Neck With a Kick recipe includes everything found in the original recipe, but it switches from ginger ale to ginger beer.
+Put an interesting twist on this drink, and try the Horse's Neck With a Kick recipe.
+It includes everything found in the original recipe, but it switches from ginger ale to ginger beer.